Codeinwp/WooCommerce-Compare-List/readme.txt

 ### Configuration ###

-If you didn't find the perfect theme for your website, check out this roundup of the <a href="http://www.codeinwp.com/blog/best-woocommerce-wordpress-themes/" rel="friend"> best WooCommerce WordPress themes</a> or choose between the <a href="http://themeisle.com/wordpress-themes/ecommerce/" rel="friend">eCommerce themes</a> built by us.
+If you didn't find the perfect theme for your website, check out this roundup of the <a href="http://www.codeinwp.com/blog/best-woocommerce-wordpress-themes/"> best WooCommerce WordPress themes</a> or choose between the <a href="http://themeisle.com/wordpress-themes/ecommerce/">eCommerce themes</a> built by us.

 After you install the plugin, you need to go to WooCommerce settings page.
 The new tab **Compare List** will appear there.
 That tab contains following settings: